mohamed-ahmed3/timeseries_forecasting/README.md

 2- Open a terminal in the directory containing the repository.

-3- Write the command: docker compose up
+3- Run the command: docker compose up

 ## Getting the datasets with their corresponding input values
 To list all the datasets with their corresponding lagged values, send a get request with the following url: http://localhost:8086/timeseries_api/datasets/